openforis/sepal-doc/docs/source/team/style_guide.rst

 Other basic guidelines to follow when writing SEPAL documentation include:

--    prefer sentence case over lowercase or all caps, except for acronyms which should be in all caps;
+-    prefer sentence case over lowercase or all caps;
--    use double quotation marks for direct quotes;
--    use bold for elements of the SEPAL interface; and
+-    use bold for elements of the SEPAL interface, or emphasis (sparingly);
--    use italics for introducing new terminology.
+-    use italics for introducing new terminology, or emphasis (sparingly);
+-    use punctuation to improve clarity and fluidity;
+-    introduce acronyms at first use;
+-    present highlighted information strategically and accurately;
+-    format file names with lowercase letters and a full stop.

 Capitalization
 ^^^^^^^^^^^^^^